Luas tram system

 There are electronic displays telling you the time of the next tram at every Luas stop.
 In addition, there are electronic displays and announcements informing passengers of the next stop on board every tram.

-Special services operate during the Christmas season, New Year and on other occasions.
+Special services operate during Christmas, New Year and on other occasions.

 Luas services for passengers with disabilities